Skip to Content

 The maximum time permitted for completion of this qualification is 4 years.

-You will complete four compulsory 30 credit courses as shown on the programme schedule below.
+You will complete four compulsory 30 credit courses as listed in the programme schedule.

 These regulations should be read in conjunction with all other Statutes and Regulations of the University including the General Regulations for Postgraduate Degrees, Postgraduate Diplomas and Postgraduate Certificates